-In infants, the most common cause of CVT is infection, specifically in the ear.
+The most common cause of CVT in infants is an infection, specifically in the ear.

 In some cases of CVT, the cause is unknown.

-When diagnosing cerebral venous thrombosis, doctors will evaluate the symptoms you experience and will also take into account your medical and family history.
-However, a final diagnosis depends on checking the blood circulation in your brain.
+When diagnosing cerebral venous thrombosis, doctors typically evaluate your symptoms and take your medical and family history.
+A final diagnosis typically depends on checking the blood circulation in your brain.
 To check the blood flow, doctors can use imaging tests to detect blood clots and swelling.

-The two best imaging tests to help detect CVT are:
+Imaging tests used to help detect CVT include:

-- MRI venogram.
-An MRI venogram, also referred to as an MRV, is an imaging test that produces images of the blood vessels in the head and neck area.
-It can help to evaluate blood circulation, irregularities, strokes, or brain bleeds.
-During this MRI, doctors will inject a special dye into your bloodstream to display blood flow and to help determine if blood is clotting in order to diagnose thrombosis.
+- MRI venogram: An MRI venogram, also called an MRV, is an imaging test that produces images of the blood vessels in the head and neck area.
+It can help evaluate blood circulation, irregularities, strokes, or brain bleeds.
+During this MRI, doctors use a special dye to show blood flow and to help determine if blood is clotting.
 This test is typically used to clarify images from a CT scan.

-- CT venogram.
-CT scans use X-ray imaging to show your doctor your bones and arterial vessels.
-Combined with a venogram, doctors will inject a dye into the veins to produce images of blood circulation and help detect blood clotting.
+- CT venogram: CT scans use X-ray imaging to show a doctor your bones and arterial vessels.
+Combined with a venogram, doctors inject a dye into the veins to produce images of blood circulation and help detect blood clotting.

-CVT treatment options depend on the severity of the condition.
-Primary treatment recommendations focus on preventing or dissolving blood clots in the brain.
+CVT treatment options can depend on the severity of the condition.
+Primary treatment typically focuses on preventing or dissolving blood clots in the brain.

-Doctors may prescribe anticoagulants, or blood thinners, to help prevent blood clotting and any further growth of the clot.
-The most commonly prescribed drug is heparin, and it’s injected directly into the veins or under the skin.
+- Injectable anticoagulants: Doctors may prescribe anticoagulants, or blood thinners, to help prevent blood clotting and any further clot growth.
+They may prescribe heparin, which is injected directly into the veins or under the skin.

-Once your doctor thinks you’re stable, they may recommend an oral blood thinner like warfarin as a periodic treatment.
+- Oral anticoagulants: Once the doctor thinks you’re stable, they may recommend an oral blood thinner like warfarin (Jantoven) as a periodic treatment.
 This can help to prevent recurrent blood clots, specifically if you have a diagnosed blood clotting disorder.

-Other than helping to prevent blood clots, doctors will also address symptoms of CVT.
-If you’ve experienced a seizure from this condition, doctors will prescribe anti-seizure medication to help control the episode.
-Similarly, if you begin to experience stroke-like symptoms, a doctor will admit you into a stroke or intensive care unit.
+- Other medications: If you’ve experienced a seizure from this condition, doctors may prescribe anti-seizure medication to help control the episode.
+Similarly, if you begin to experience stroke-like symptoms, a doctor may admit you into a stroke or intensive care unit.

-In more severe cases of cerebral venous thrombosis, doctors may recommend surgery to remove the blood clot, or thrombi, and to fix the blood vessel.
-This procedure is referred to as thrombectomy.
-In some thrombectomy procedures, doctors may insert a balloon or similar device to prevent blood vessels from closing.
+In more severe cases of cerebral venous thrombosis, doctors may recommend surgery to remove the blood clot and fix the blood vessel.
+This procedure is referred to as a mechanical thrombectomy.

-While uncommon, cerebral venous thrombosis can become a life-threatening condition if left untreated.
+While uncommon, cerebral venous thrombosis can become life threatening if left untreated.
 When caught early, CVT can be treated noninvasively using medication.